kornia/kornia/CONTRIBUTING.md

 ## Benchmarking

 We have a benchmark suite configured in [benchmarks/](./benchmarks/).
-We used the [pytest-benchmark](https://pypi.org/project/pytest-benchmark/) library to benchmark our functions units.
+We used the [pytest-benchmark](https://pypi.org/project/pytest-benchmark/) library to benchmark our function units.

 Our [Makefile](./Makefile) has an `benchmark` command as an alias on how to run our benchmarks.